Chicano Park: Murals

-A rural honoring the United Farm Workers.
+A mural honoring the United Farm Workers.

 Mural restoration projects began in 1984, and the murals have been restored almost continuously ever since.
 A large-scale restoration project took place in 2012 with many of the original artists returning to work on the art.
 Twenty-three murals were restored in all.
 Artists such as Victor Ochoa participated in the Chicano Park Mural Restoration Project, which lasted 13 months.
 Ochoa was widely known as one of the leaders in organizing local artists to paint murals at Chicano Park back in the 1970s.
 He is also the editor of an instruction manual on restoring the murals.
 The murals were fully restored by 2013 in time for the 43rd Anniversary Celebration.

 On Jun 25, 2023, a new mural was unveiled on Barrio Logan, which honored the ruling of the Supreme Court of California in 1975 which banned “el cortito”.
 Mo Jourdane, an attorney with California Rural Legal Assistance, represented the farmworkers.
 "El corito" was a short-handed hoe that caused many farm workers to spend hours bent down, which later caused spinal issues.
 This mural honors the work and sacrifice of those working in the fields, depicting farmworkers.
 The mural was created by artists Mario Chacon, Ariana Arroyo, and Gary Hartbur.

 A row of murals decorating the pillars of the San Diego–Coronado Bridge.

 A 1978 mural depicting Benito Juárez, Emiliano Zapata, and Miguel Hidalgo y Costilla.